xiaobo-liu/mp-cosm/README.md

-# Arbitrary precision algorithms for computing the matrix cosine and its Fre//chet derivative.
+# Arbitrary precision algorithms for computing the matrix cosine and its Fr\'echet derivative.

 Function `include/cosm_mp.m` computes the matrix cosine of a square matrix in arbitrary precision.
 Function `include/cosm_double.m` is the counterpart that works in double precision and uses no `mp` computation.
 Function `include/cosm_frechet_mp.m` computes the matrix cosine and its Fr\'echet derivative simoutaneously in arbitrary precision.